We may earn affiliate commissions for the recommended products. Learn more.

 Conclusion

 Few providers offer this feature, but those that do are generally reputable companies.
 They probably won't log traffic and are serious about protecting their customers.
-In case a VPN with multi-hop is unavailable, you can try combining two separate apps or use a browser extension instead of a second one.
+One such VPN is NordVPN – it offers advanced security features, fast speeds, and an independently audited no-logs policy.
+In case a VPN with multi-hop is unavailable, you can also try combining two separate apps or using a browser extension instead of a second app.

 Thinking of trying out a VPN service?
 Read one of our VPN guides or reviews